anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At the time of writing, the CI description file is hosted in Functest
-and only runs the containers selected by Anuket RC2.
+and only runs the containers selected here.
 It will be
 completed by the next Anuket mandatory test cases and then a new CI
 description file will be proposed in a shared tree.